Lodgers

 if notice needs to be in writing

-If you have a fixed term agreement, you might not be able to give notice unless there's a break clause in the agreement that lets you do this.
+If you have a fixed term agreement, you cannot give notice unless there's a break clause in the agreement.

-Most resident landlords will be flexible if you want to leave so you may also be able to agree an early end to the contract.
+But many resident landlords will be flexible if you want to leave early.

 The notice does not have to be in writing.
-It may be useful to confirm your intentions in a text or email.
+It may be useful to send a text or email to confirm.